honeycombio/opentelemetry-collector-symbolicator/README.md

       symbolicator:
         # source_map_store is used to configure which store to use, in this case S3
         source_map_store: s3_store
-        # bucket is the name of the bucket the files are store in
+        # bucket is the name of the bucket the files are stored in
         bucket: source-maps-bucket
         # (optional) region is used to configure the buckets location
         region: us-east-1